Unlocking the value added when using the WLCA standard

 This also creates greater competitive advantage to their services, attracting new clients and generate additional revenue streams, ensuring return on investment (ROI).
 These services are only bound to grow as the demand for a low-carbon built environment that supports economic and social sustainability increases.
 This in turn helps to ensure we meet net-zero targets, creating sustainable, healthier buildings.

 The standard also opens opportunities for members to equip themselves with the right skills and knowledge to deliver WLCAs.
-Usually, a sustainability consultant may be asked to conduct a WLCA instead of a quantity surveyor.
-This highlights the importance of our members using the standard – delivering a new service in their work and tapping into new skills.
+A poll conducted by the Building Cost Information Services (BCIS) highlighted that 17% of respondents said a quantity surveyor would conduct a WLCA.
+Compared to the higher result of 36% of respondents answering with a sustainability consultant instead, this highlights the importance of our members using the standard – delivering a new service in their work and tapping into new skills.
 Our WLCA standard, guides and training gives members the tools to equip themselves with this knowledge and apply it to conduct accurate and consistent WLCAs.

 As demand for sustainability expertise continues to grow, professionals well-versed in WLCA are positioned to capitalise on these emerging opportunities.